Join us in Patagonia for…

 COMMUNITY AND REFLECTION: Our trips take time to deepen our relationship to the more-than-human world.
 In parallel, we work intentionally to build expedition communities that support, challenge, and inspire all group members.
 Many tell us this is the most meaningful aspect of their experience.
 Expect to put energy into taking care of yourself, your expedition-mates, and the places we travel through.

 LIGHTWEIGHT GUIDING: We bring local knowledge, logistical support, and wilderness experience.
 You bring energy for seeing Patagonia and openness to share and learn.
 Together, we'll work to live well outside: navigating, evaluating and managing risks, making camp, cooking—building outdoor skills along the way.
 We aim to keep packs light, to allow us to move easily across varied terrain.
 You need not be an expert backpacker to join.
-Groups travel with no porters, carrying everything they need, and camp in simple backcountry spots each night.
 All trips include transportation, food, logistics and guiding.

 We run lightweight backpacking and horse-supported trekking expeditions.
 Our backpacking expeditions, which aim for base weights of under 20lbs, explore the mountains on and off-trail self-supported, resupplying food every 2-5 days.
 Our horse-supported trekking expeditions partner with local families to lighten packs and offer more cushy camp experiences, while walking long distances and camping in remote spots.